This article has been updated for accuracy and comprehensiveness.

 We’re not trying to add clutter to your life, but consider thinking ahead and saving promising-looking packaging that comes your way over the year.
 Once you get in the habit, it’s easy to recognize.

-If you have the time and inclination, now is a golden age of easy at-home internet crafting tutorials.
-Sites like Pinterest provide a gold mine of ideas and how-to’s.
+If you have the time and inclination, now is also the golden age of easy at-home internet crafting tutorials.
 Use your old clothes to make gift bags, cover an old wooden crate with mosaic tiles, make your own wrapping paper — whatever tickles your fancy.
 These packages are an extra gift in themselves, sure to find a new use in the recipient’s household, or get passed on to the next lucky giftee.

 What’s flourishing in your neighborhood this season?